josmar-crwdstffng/angular/aio/content/guide/template-expression-operators.md

 <code-example header="src/app/app.component.html" path="template-expression-operators/src/app/app.component.html" region="non-null"></code-example>

-Often, you want to make sure that any property bindings aren't `null` or `undefined`.
+Often, you want to make sure that any property bindings are not `null` or `undefined`.
 However, there are situations in which such states are acceptable.
 For those situations, you can use Angular's non-null assertion operator to prevent TypeScript from reporting that a property is `null` or `undefined`.